kartynnik/blog/content/posts/fenwick-trees-are-nothing-but/index.md

 gives another illustration of Fenwick trees and discusses performance implications of the standard tree layout, proposing certain modifications for cache friendliness.

+Thanks to Aleksey Ropan for suggestions on simplifying the code.

 The code for drawing the animations is available [on GitHub](https://github.com/kartynnik/fenwick-illustrations).